Conduct Process and Procedures

 - Educate our residents on their rights and responsibilities

-- As appropriate, consult with faculty, staff, and students on resident behavior concerns
+- Consult, as appropriate, with faculty, staff, and students on resident behavior concerns

 - Participate in crisis consultation/intervention teams

-- Ensure all staff charged with enforcement or case hearings are properly trained
+- Ensure that all staff charged with enforcement or case hearings are properly trained

 - Advocate for fair process